glamacles/glamacles.github.io/about.markdown

 			<h1>About</h1>
 		</header>
 <!-- Text stuff -->
-<p>This course is intended to provide students with a comprehensive overview of the rapidly-changing interface of glaciology with Machine Learning and artificial intelligence.
+<p>This course is intended to provide students with a comprehensive overview of the rapidly-changing interface of glaciology with machine learning and artificial intelligence.
 Key topics that may be covered include
 </p>
 <div>
 	<ul>